 Are the Randy Sun Waterproof socks really waterproof?

-- Walking around in winter weather and “accidently” stepping into deep icy puddles.
+Walking around in winter weather and “accidentally” stepping into deep icy puddles.

 Yes.
-I’ve so far been very impressed with them and the bar was set really high beforehand because I owned other waterproof socks called the Showers Pass waterproof socks (which I still use) and these ones are just as good if not better (because they reach further up my leg).
+I’ve so far been very impressed with them and the bar was set really high beforehand because I owned some of the best waterproof socks including a pair called from Showers Pass (which I still use) and these ones are just as good if not better (because they reach further up my leg).
 There’s also a Showers Pass waterproof socks review I made for further info on my experiences with it.

-Prelude: How I decided to get myself the Randy Sun Waterproof Socks
+How I decided to get myself the Randy Sun Waterproof Socks:

 I didn’t really know that there were other waterproof socks on the market: